-Krista James graduated from UBC Law School in 1997 and was called to the BC Bar in 1998.
-Before joining the CCEL Krista practiced labour law with a focus on human rights and disability issues.
+Krista graduated from UBC Law School in 1997 and was called to the BC Bar in 1998.
+Before joining the CCEL, she practiced labour law with a focus on human rights and disability issues.
 Over the years Krista has worked with women’s centres and various non-profit community organizations serving low-income people in BC.
-She also volunteered and worked as a legal advocate for many years.
+She has worked as a legal advocate and a victim assistance worker.

-In 2004 Krista took a break from law and studied fine art, film and video at Emily Carr University.
+In 2004 Krista took a break from law to study art, film and video at Emily Carr University.
 Krista is a crafter, gardener, yogini and mother.